🔄

 The frame is the backbone of your door, and its material directly impacts how long it will last.
 For exterior doors, you need something that can handle whatever the weather throws at it.
 Materials like steel are an excellent choice because they offer incredible strength and resistance to warping or cracking.
 Outswing French doors, in particular, require specialized, heavy-duty hardware to manage the force of wind and prevent sagging over time.
 Investing in a durable frame from the start means you’re choosing a door that will maintain its integrity and function smoothly for the long haul.
 When you explore options like steel doors, you're prioritizing a secure and lasting addition to your home.

-Glass Options for Energy Efficiency
+Choosing Glass for Better Energy Efficiency

 The large glass panes are what make French doors so beautiful, but they can also be a source of energy loss if you don’t choose wisely.
 To keep your home comfortable and your energy bills in check, look for glass with strong energy performance ratings.
 Pay attention to the U-factor, which measures insulation (lower is better), and the Solar Heat Gain Coefficient (SHGC), which indicates how well the glass blocks the sun’s heat (again, lower is better).
 For example, a door with a U-factor around 0.29 and an SHGC of 0.23 provides excellent insulation.
 These features are crucial for creating an energy-efficient home that stays cooler in the summer and warmer in the winter.